hche608/aws-favorites-quickbar/icons/README.md

 ## Design

 The icons feature a white star (representing favorites) on an AWS orange gradient background.
 The larger icons (48px and 128px) also include three horizontal lines below the star, representing the quickbar/list functionality.

-The icons were generated using the `generate-icons.js` script in the root directory.